-I wanted to use the chicken to make broth for the soup.
-I needed a new recipe.
+I wanted to use the chicken to make broth for the soup so I needed a new recipe.
 I want simple and common ingredients.
 Nothing was just right, but I found a nice inspiration recipe at The Pioneer Woman Cooks.
 A few simplifications and modifications were all that was needed.

 The mere volume of soup produced almost made me rate it a four.
 Remember this is cooking for two, but it will freeze well.